montyaggie/tamufeed.js/README.md

 ### High Performance integration

-Loading JavaScript software asynchronously speeds your page load performance because it lets scripts load in parallel (instead of serially).
+Loading JavaScript libraries asynchronously speeds your page load performance because it lets scripts load in parallel (instead of serially).
 Is async the best practice for high performance?